yangsec888/cyber_quiz/Readme.md

 And of course Online Quiz itself is open source with a [cyber_quiz] on GitHub.

-### Installation
+### Local Installation

 Online Quiz requires [Ruby on Rails](http://rubyonrails.org) v4.2+ and [Mysql](https://www.mysql.com/cn/) database to run.

-Install the dependencies and devDependencies then run the database and server.
+Install the environment dependencies, and ensure the database server is running.
+For example, in our Linux / Mac laptop,

 ```sh
 $ cd cyber_quiz